Asian Vegetable Hotpot Recipe

 - Beansprouts are helpful in the treatment of some brain disorders, have great nutritional value for pregnant and breastfeeding woman, improves digestion and helps protect against injuries.

-- Garlic ranks as an excellent source of manganese and vitamin B6, a very good source of vitamin C and copper, and a good source of selenium, phosphorus, vitamin B1, and calcium in our WHFoods rating system, it is the sulfur compounds in garlic that serve as its spotlight nutrients in terms of overall health benefits that include immune support from combating the common cold to supporting recovery of cancer, reducing blood pressure, lowers the risk of heart disease, assisting with the lowering of cholesterol, may help to prevent alzheimers and dementia due to the high antioxidant properties, detoxifies heavy metals and improves bone health.
+- Garlic ranks as an excellent source of manganese and vitamin B6, a very good source of vitamin C and copper, and a good source of selenium, phosphorus, vitamin B1, and calcium in WHFoods Nutrition Chart, it is the sulfur compounds in garlic that serve as its spotlight nutrients in terms of overall health benefits that include immune support from combating the common cold to supporting recovery of cancer, reducing blood pressure, lowers the risk of heart disease, assisting with the lowering of cholesterol, may help to prevent Alzheimer’s and dementia due to the high antioxidant properties, detoxifies heavy metals and improves bone health.

 Asian Vegetable Hotpot Recipe